The Energy of Flight

 In level flight, the motor and propeller are providing just enough torque and power to keep the airplane in the air.

 But a rubber motor does not produce a constant torque.
 A rubber motor produces its maximum torque when fully wound.
 As it unwinds, the torque decreases, quickly at first, then more gradually.
 Eventually the motor unwinds completely and the torque drops to zero.

 For maximum flight duration, you launch with the motor fully wound.
 When the torque from the motor is more than the torque required to fly level, the airplane will climb.
 The propeller is pointing upwards, so part of the lifting force comes from the propeller.
+When the torque from the motor is just enough for the plane to fly level, it has reached its maximum height, or apogee.
 When the torque from the motor is less than the torque required to fly level, the airplane will descend.
 The shape of the torque curve determines the shape of the flight trajectory.